melonproject-archive/documentation/chapters/fund.md

 This function sets the `ìsShutDown` state variable to `true`, effectively disabling the fund for all activities except investor redemptions.
 This function can only be successfully called by the manager address.
 The function's actions are permanent and irreversible.
 &nbsp;

-`function setSpokes(address[12] _spokes)`
+`function setSpokes(address[12] _spokes) onlyCreator`

-This function takes an array of addresses and sets all member variables of the `settings` state variable struct if they have not already been set as part of the fund initialization sequence.
+This function takes an array of addresses and sets all member variables of the `routes` state variable struct if they have not already been set as part of the fund initialization sequence.
 The function then sets the `spokesSet` state variable to `true`.
+This function implements the `onlyCreator` modifier.
 &nbsp;

-`function setRouting()`
+`function setRouting() onlyCreator`

 This function requires that the Spokes and Routings have been set.
 It then initializes (see Spoke `initialize()` below) all registered Spokes and finally sets the `routingSet` state variable to `true`.
+This function implements the `onlyCreator` modifier.
 &nbsp;

-`function setPermissions()`
+`function setPermissions() onlyCreator`

 This function requires that the Spokes and Routings have been set, but that permissions have not been set.
 Next, the functions _explicitly_ sets specific, design-intended permissions between the calling contracts and called contracts' functions.
 The function then finally sets the `permissionsSet` state variable to `true`.
+This function implements the `onlyCreator` modifier.
 &nbsp;

 `function vault() view returns (address)`